Back to Learning Center

 Specialty tag(s): Child Custody, Property Division, Divorce for Business Owners

-Divorce and Doctors: What You Should Know if You or Your Spouse is a Physician
+Divorce and Doctors: What You Should Know if You or Your Spouse Is a Physician

-Lerrin Reinecke | March 16, 2022
+Lerrin Reinecke | March 3, 2025

-Tailoring a Possession Schedule for Your Family
+Tailoring a Possession Schedule for Your Family When Divorcing a Doctor

-Guidelines for Child and Spousal Support
+Guidelines for Child and Spousal Support in a Divorce for Doctors

 Guideline child support is based on a percentage of the obligor’s (the paying parent’s) monthly net resources: